Kyriosity/read-write/README+/software/QA/README+/tests-pitfalls.md

 ### Tests of tests

-Writing tests of test framework may put one into the infernal loop while running and analyzing applications tests will find out the errors there.
+Writing tests of test frameworks may put one into the infernal loop while running and analyzing application tests, which will find the errors there.

 ### Falsely green tests